How to report an occurrence of workplace harassment and violence

 Step 2 – Report an occurrence

-If you have experienced or witnessed harassment or violence, and you believe the occurrence meets the above definition, you can report it to your Chain of Command/manager by:
+If you have experienced or witnessed harassment or violence, and you believe the occurrence meets the above definition, you can report the occurrence either:

-If your Chain of Command or manager was directly involved in the incident, report the incident to the Designated Recipient Unit by:
+Note: If the occurrence involves your Chain of Command or manager, you must submit the NoO to the Designated Recipient Unit.

-Note: If an anonymous NoO does not identify the name of the principal party, the resolution process is considered closed.
-A redacted version of the NoO will be shared with the applicable Workplace Health and Safety Committee/Health and Safety Representatives, and Canadian Armed Forces Safety Committees who will review and, if necessary, update the WHVP assessment to determine if any additional preventive measures are required.
+Note: You can submit a NoO anonymously.
+If a NoO is submitted by a witness or anonymously, and a principal party is named, the Chain of Command/manager or the Designated Recipient will contact the principal party to ask if they wish to begin the resolution process.
+If the principal party refuses to participate in the resolution process, the resolution process is considered closed, and a version of the NoO (with all identifying information removed) will be shared with the applicable Workplace Health and Safety Committees (WHSC/ Health and Safety Representatives (HSR)/ Canadian Armed Forces Safety Committees (CAFSC),who will review and, if necessary, update the WHVP assessment to determine if any additional preventive measures are required.

 For Chain of Commands/Managers

-If the Chain of Command/manager is notified of a NoO, they must inform the Workplace Harassment and Violence Prevention Center of Expertise (WHVP CoE) via the positional email WHVPCoE-PHVCE@forces.gc.ca within seven calendar days, and submit monthly status update reports until file resolution.
+If the Chain of Command/manager is notified of a NoO, they are required to track and send the NoO to the Workplace Harassment and Violence Prevention Center of Expertise (WHVP CoE) via the positional email WHVPCoE-PHVCE@forces.gc.ca within seven calendar days, and submit monthly status update reports until file resolution.

 Note: All NoOs must be kept in a safe and secure location (Protected B).